Skip to main content Skip to footer

 What does a head of marketing operations do?

-A head of marketing operations builds the engine that powers your marketing machine — they own your processes, tech stack, and operational framework so campaigns actually deliver results.
-This role bridges the gap between marketing strategy and execution, ensuring teams have the systems, processes, and visibility needed to deliver measurable results.
+A head of marketing operations builds the engine that powers your marketing machine by owning the processes, tech stack, and operational framework required for results.
+Ultimately, this role bridges the gap between strategy and execution, ensuring teams have the systems and visibility needed to deliver measurable outcomes.

 The position requires both strategic thinking and tactical expertise.
 Heads of marketing operations are responsible for five core areas that directly impact organizational performance: